rOpenSpain/Siane/README.md

 #### Data frame reading

 Set the path of the INE data file.
-It should be in the pc-axis format.
+I downloaded it has a pc-axis file.
 ```
 ine_path <- "/Users/nunoc/Downloads/2879.px"
 ```